mingyyy/Cryptos/README.md

     Add the following on the top of the file after all the comments

     `export JMX_PORT=${JMX_PORT:-9999}`
-4. Start Kafka on each node
+4. Start Zookeeper (if it's not already done through pegasus) and Kafka on each node
 ```
+bin/zookeeper-server-start.sh config/zookeeper.properties &

 kafka_2.12-2.4.1$ sudo bin/kafka-server-start.sh config/server.properties &
 ```
+Now kafka should be running and we can start sending messages

-5. Create a topic "my-topic" at one of the node
+* Create a topic "my-topic" at one of the node.
+The length of Kafka topic name should not exceed 249.
 ```
 ubuntu@ip-10-0-0-8:~/kafka_2.12-2.4.1$ ./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic my-topic
 ```

-6. Check the topics from other nodes
+* Check the topics from other nodes
 ```
 ubuntu@ip-10-0-0-5:~/kafka_2.12-2.4.1$  ./bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic my-topic